dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

     bar(x)
 ```

-Functions must only be defined before they are actually *used* (or called) during program execution.
+Functions must only be defined prior to actually being *used* (or called) during program execution.

 ```python
 foo(3)        # foo must be defined already
 ```

-Stylistically, it is probably more common to see functions defined in a *bottom-up* fashion.
+Stylistically, it is probably more common to see functions defined in
+a *bottom-up* fashion.

 ### Bottom-up Style